At 12:01 AM on October 1st, the U.S. government officially shut down.

 Federal workers bear the brunt

 Federal workers are furloughed— not paid or offered work at all—during the government shutdowns.
-Those that are considered necessary for maintaining public safety, also known as essential workers, are still required to work with no pay.
+Those who are considered necessary for maintaining public safety, also known as essential workers, are still required to work without pay.
 During the 2018 shutdown, federal workers reportedly went to food banks and struggled to afford gas to even drive to work.

 How cutting the Affordable Care Act will affect you

-Cutting the ACA would have devastating consequences on the roughly 20 million Americans that benefit from it.
+Cutting the ACA would have devastating consequences on the roughly 20 million Americans who benefit from it.
 The ACA makes health insurance more accessible for self-employed or part-time workers, who are less likely to be offered insurance by their employer.
-If ACA is cut completely, those who rely on ACA’s financial support may be left without health insurance altogether.
-This especially applies to struggling families who are supported by ACA because they cannot afford private health insurance.
+If the ACA is cut completely, those who rely on its financial support may be left without health insurance altogether, to the detriment of 44% of Americans who struggle to afford health care.

 There is no end to the shutdown in sight.